Nationals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has eight doubles, a triple, a home run, 14 walks and 15 RBI (54 total hits).
-He's also swiped one base.
+- Arraez has collected 56 hits with nine doubles, a triple, a home run and 14 walks.
+He has driven in 15 runs with one stolen base.

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .250 with two doubles, two walks and two RBI.
+- Arraez will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .333 with three doubles, a walk and two RBI.

 Arraez Recent Games